realpython/python-guide/docs/dev/env.rst

     $ virtualenv venv

-``virtualenv venv`` will create a folder in the current directory which will contain the Python executable files, and a copy of the ``pip`` library which you can use to install other packages.
+``virtualenv venv`` will create a folder in the current directory which will contain the Python executable files, and a copy of the :program:`pip` library which you can use to install other packages.
 The name of the virtual environment (in this case, it was ``venv``) can be anything;
 omitting the name will place the files in the current directory instead.